richard-to/richard-to.github.io/programming/_posts/2021-04-10-poker-game-part-5-websockets.md

 ### Synchronous updates

-One issue that I have not solved yet are scenarios where it would be nice to process events synchronously rather than asynchronously.
+One issue I have not solved yet are scenarios where it would be nice to process events synchronously rather than asynchronously.

 This is primarily to avoid race conditions that could cause the state to be updated incorrectly, missed, or delayed.

-This caused trouble when orchestrating the WebRTC connections, which cause delayed rendering of video when a player sits down at the table.
+This caused trouble when orchestrating the WebRTC connections, which caused delayed rendering of video when a player sits down at the table.
 This will be discussed more in the next post.

-The main thing I am wondering is how best to pipeline events to run in serial pipeline instead of writing code to handle the race condition possibilities that made the code structure less than ideal at times.
+The main thing I am wondering is how best to pipeline events to run in a serialized pipeline instead of writing code to handle the race condition possibilities which made the code less readable.

 ## Repository